parthasm/Viterbi-Bigram-HMM-Parts-Of-Speech-Tagger/README.md

 # Viterbi-Bigram-HMM-Parts-Of-Speech-Tagger

-There are three python files in this submission - Viterbi_POS_WSJ.py, Viterbi_Reduced_POS_WSJ.py and Viterbi_POS_Universal.py.
+There are three python files in this submission - Viterbi_POS_WSJ.py,
+Viterbi_Reduced_POS_WSJ.py and
+Viterbi_POS_Universal.py.

 All 3 files use the Viterbi Algorithm with Bigram HMM taggers for predicting Parts of Speech(POS) tags.
 The descriptions and outputs of each are given below:

-Viterbi_POS_WSJ.py ñ It uses the POS tags from the WSJ dataset as is.
-For the unknown words, the ëNNPí tag has been assigned.
+Viterbi_POS_WSJ.py ‚Äì It uses the POS tags from the WSJ dataset as is.
+For the unknown words, the ‚ÄòNNP‚Äô tag has been assigned.
 However, since the test sentence does not contain any word absent in the training document, tag assigned to the unknown words does not affect the accuracy of the Viterbi Algorithm.
 With this rich tagset, the Viterbi algorithm improves over the baseline.

 Output
 Fraction of errors (Baseline) : 0.153846153846
 Fraction of errors (Viterbi): 0.0769230769231